tinfoilsh/verification-center-ui/README.md

 Note for React users: for hyphenated boolean attributes on custom elements (e.g., `is-dark-mode`, `show-verification-flow`), pass string values `'true' | 'false'` to keep the attribute present during toggles.

 Nothing else is required — React, styles, and icons are bundled inside the component and fully isolated via Shadow DOM.

+## Notes for React apps

+- Import the package in a client-side context only (e.g., in `useEffect` or in a client component in Next.js) because custom elements are not defined on the server.
+- When toggling hyphenated boolean attributes (like `is-dark-mode`), set them to `'true'` or `'false'` strings so attribute presence stays in sync.